Toyota Avensis review

 Toyota has an excellent reputation for reliability and the Avensis boasts a strong track record in this department.
 It comes with a five-year warranty, too, which should help to alleviate any doubts that may have been created by the high profile recalls that have hit Toyota’s brand in recent years.

-Disappointingly though, the Avensis only managed 125th in our 2014 Driver Power Top 100.
-This is probably due to the fact the car is now more than six year old and in need of a thorough overhaul.
-Toyota slipped overall, too, finishing a mid-table 17th out of 32 manufacturers.
+Disappointingly though, the Avensis only managed 111th in our 2015 Driver Power Top 100.
+This is probably due to the fact the car is now more than six years old and in need of a thorough overhaul.
+Toyota also finished a good eigth out of 31 manufacturers.

 The car hasn’t been crash-tested since 2009 – and the tests have become more demanding since then – but Euro NCAP gave it a five star safety rating, with a 90 per cent mark in the adult occupants category, 86 per cent for child occupants, 53 per cent for pedestrian protection, and 86 per cent in the safety assist category.